4d/docs/docs/FormObjects/properties_Object.md

 ## Title

-This property allows inserting a label on the button.
-The font and the style of this label can be set in the “Text” theme.
+This property allows inserting a label on an object.
+The font and the style of this label can be specified.

 You can force a carriage return in the label by using the \ character (backslash).

 ![](assets/en/FormObjects/property_title.png)

-To insert a \ in the label, enter \\.
+To insert a \ in the label, enter "&#92;&#92;".

-By default, the label is placed in the center of the button.
-When the button also contains an icon, you can modify the relative location of these two elements using the [Title/Picture Position](../Properties/property_titlePicturePosition) property.
+By default, the label is placed in the center of the object.
+When the object also contains an icon, you can modify the relative location of these two elements using the [Title/Picture Position](properties_TextAndPicture.md#title-picture-position) property.

 For database translation purposes, you can enter an XLIFF reference in the title area of a button (see [Appendix B: XLIFF architecture](https://doc.4d.com/4Dv17R5/4D/17-R5/Appendix-B-XLIFF-architecture.300-4163748.en.html)).

 #### JSON Grammar